 Call for Abstracts/Proposals for Essays for an Edited Collection

-This edited volume on the works of Steven Moffat will be the second book in a new series to be published by Bloomsbury Academic.
-Seeking 250-word abstracts for previously unpublished essays on films and television series created by Moffat.
-Final essays will be 3,000-3,500 words, written for an audience of student readers, and will be due Spring/Summer 2024.
+This edited volume on the works of Jon Favreau will be the fourth book in a new series to be published by Bloomsbury Academic.
+Seeking 250-word abstracts for previously unpublished essays on films and television series created or produced by Favreau.
+Final essays will be 3,000-3,500 words, written for an audience of student readers, and will be due Summer/Fall 2024.

 The SCREEN STORYTELLERS series is designed for students, professors, and enthusiastic consumers of film, television, and new media who seek information about contemporary and historically significant screenwriters that is both accessible and critically rigorous.
 The intention with this new series is to bring much-deserved attention to screen and television writers who have developed noteworthy films and television series of significant aesthetic or cultural achievement, critical acclaim, or commercial success, and to offer close readings of the films and series from the perspective of story, screenwriting craft, audience reception, and cultural impact.
 Each volume will explore the works of a single screen storyteller.
 The series will place a strong focus on examining works by screenwriters often left out of classroom syllabi, including women, writers of color, LGBTQ writers, and international writers.
 (Note: The Works of Shonda Rhimes is slated as the first volume in the series.
 For more information about this series, visit: https://www.bloomsbury.com/uk/discover/superpages/academic/screen-storytellers-series/)

 I welcome contributions from scholars of film, television, media studies, and popular culture, as well as working practitioners, including screen and television writers, filmmakers, and playwrights.
 Essays may explore individual works or may interrogate a single theme, question, or construct across multiple works.
-I expect many essays will offer a critical analysis of Steven Moffat’s work so readers can expand their knowledge and understanding of the film and television writing craft, and many essays in this volume will include historically sophisticated commentaries, exploring Moffat’s career through the lens of production, reception, and creative collaborations and dynamics.
+I expect many essays will offer a critical analysis of Jon Favreau’s work so readers can expand their knowledge and understanding of the film and television writing craft.
+The essays in this volume will include historically sophisticated commentaries, exploring Favreau’s career through the lens of production, reception, and creative collaborations and dynamics.

 Possible essay topics could include but are not limited to: